rgyoung6/DBTCShinyTutorial/README.md

 # Reduce Taxa Assign

 The [reduce_taxa()](https://github.com/rgyoung6/DBTCShiny/tree/main?tab=readme-ov-file#reduce-taxa) function will take '_taxaAssignCombine' or '_taxaAssign' files and reduce the taxonomic assignments so that there is a single unique taxa listed.
+This function works per file and produces a sister '_taxaReduced' file to every '_taxaAssignCombine' or '_taxaAssign' file present in the selected directory.
 This is essentially taking the ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) table and creating a taxonomic table.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/410995b4-79f6-4878-9e95-d5ca74888719)

 There are two fields for this function.
 The first is the 'Taxa Assign File Location' button that opens a [select file dialog window](#selectfiledialogwindow).
-Navigate to the
+Navigate to the location with your files of interest, **in the case of this tutorial select the 'G-ReduceTaxa' folder and select any file at this location. **

+The second field accepts a numeric value indicating the total number of computer cores to utilize when running the [taxon_assign()](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#taxon-assignment) function.
+This value can be utilized on Linux and MacOS, but will automatically be set to 1 when running the function in a Windows environment.
+If using multiple cores in your analysis please ensure you do not utilize all available cores as there is a need to retain computational capacity for the operating system and R.  **This tutorial will use the default of 1 as the dataset and database are very small and so the running of [taxon_assign()](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#taxon-assignment) will proceed quickly on most recently built computer systems.
+However, running this function more then once testing different cores, where the operating system allows, is encouraged.**

 ([Back to Top](#table-of-contents))

 # Combine Reduced Taxon Assign

+The final central DBTCShiny function is the

 ([Back to Top](#table-of-contents))